 Using a variety of sources, this course examines basic issues of faith.
 Both text and discussion are utilized.
 Topics discussed include: proving the existence of God, the Chosenness of Israel, the truth of the Torah, defining emunah, man and his destiny, free choice, evil in the world, repentance, understanding mitzvot, life after death, and other topics of interest raised by the students.

-- Rav Ari Shvat

-- Wednesday 3:00 pm 4:15 pm

-- or Rav Yonny Sack
+- Rav Yonny Sack

-- Wednesday 4:25 pm 5:50 pm (Spring semester only)
+- Wednesday 4:25 pm 5:40 pm

-- 1.5 credits per semester
+- 1.5 credits per semester Spring semester only